State of the field: Binary black hole natal kicks and prospects for isolated field formation after GWTC-2: Hierarchical measurement of BH natal kicks

-this is the likelihood in order to infer kick parameters $\theta_{\rm kick}$ as well as the mean $\mu_\chi$ and standard deviation $\sigma_\chi$ of the secondaries' natal spin distribution.
-In reality, we do not have the underlying likelihoods $p(d_i|\lambda)$ for each event $i$, but discrete samples drawn from the \textit{posterior} $p(\lambda|d_i)$ obtained under some default prior $p_\diago(\lambda)$ adopted during parameter estimation.
+In reality, we do not have the underlying likelihoods $p(d_i|\lambda)$ for each event $i$, but discrete samples drawn from a \textit{posterior} $p(\lambda|d_i)$ obtained under some default prior $p_\diago(\lambda)$ adopted during parameter estimation.
 In this situation, the integrals in Eq.~\eqref{eq:marg-likelihood} can be replaced with ensemble averages taken over each event's posterior samples:

-In evaluating Eq.~\eqref{eq:final-likelihood}, we make use of the public posterior samples presented in Abbott \textit{et. al} (2020)~\cite{GWTC2} and released through the Gravitational Wave Open Science Center~\cite{gwosc}.
-In particular, we use the ``PrecessingSpinIMRHM'' samples, the union of results from several distinct waveform families that include misaligned spins and higher-order radiation modes~\cite{Khan2020,Ossokine2020,Varma2019}.
+In evaluating Eq.~\eqref{eq:final-likelihood}, we make use of the public posterior samples presented in~\citet{GWTC2} and released through the Gravitational Wave Open Science Center~\citep{gwosc}.
+In particular, we use the ``\texttt{PrecessingSpinIMRHM}'' samples, the union of results from several distinct waveform families that each include both misaligned spins and higher-order radiation modes~\citep{Khan2020,Ossokine2020,Varma2019}.

-We obtain Monte Carlo estimates of $\xi(\lambda)$ via reweighting the publicly available set of mock events that were injected into and successfully recovered from Advanced LIGO data~\cite{GWTC2,O3a-pop}.
+We obtain Monte Carlo estimates of $\xi(\Lambda)$ via reweighting the publicly available set of mock events that were injected into and successfully recovered from Advanced LIGO data~\citep{GWTC2,O3a-pop}.
 The injections are generated from a deliberately broad reference distribution, with random masses drawn from $p_{\rm inj}(m_1) \propto m_1^{-2.35}$ and $p_{\rm inj} (m_2|m_1) \propto m_2^2$ (with $2\,M_\odot \leq m_2 \leq m_1 \leq 100\,M_\odot$) and a merger rate per comoving volume that grows as $(1+z)^2$, such that $p_{\rm inj}(z) \propto \frac{1}{1+z}\frac{dV_c}{dz} (1+z)^2$; here $\frac{dV_c}{dz}$ is the differential comoving volume per unit redshift, and the leading factor of $(1+z)^{-1}$ converts between source and detector frames.
-The injections additionally have purely aligned spins with $z$-components (parallel to the orbital angular momentum) $s_{1,z}$ and $s_{2,z}$ uniformly distributed between $-1$ and $1$; the corresponding $\chi_{\rm eff}$ distribution is
+The injections additionally have purely aligned spins with $z$-components (parallel to the orbital angular momentum) $s_{1,z}$ and $s_{2,z}$ uniformly distributed between $-1$ and $1$; the corresponding $\chi_{\rm eff}$ distribution is~\citep{Callister2021}

-Given proposed hyperparameters $\{\theta_{\rm kick},\mu_\chi,\sigma_\chi\}$ the corresponding detection efficiency is obtained by the ensemble average~\cite{2019RNAAS...3...66F}
+Given proposed hyperparameters $\{\theta_{\rm kick},\mu_\chi,\sigma_\chi\}$ the corresponding detection efficiency is obtained by the ensemble average~\citep{2019RNAAS...3...66F}